Get a quote

 What Are Agile User Stories?

-Agile user stories are basically short descriptions of something a user wants from the user’s perspective.
-So, the common format of an Agile user story often looks like that:
+Agile user stories are short descriptions of something a user wants from the user’s perspective.
+The common format looks like this:

 “As a [user], I want [goal], so that [benefit].”